zzak/docker/docs/man/docker-build.1.md

 # OPTIONS
 **-f**, **--file**=*PATH/Dockerfile*
    Path to the Dockerfile to use.
 If the path is a relative path then it must be relative to the current directory.
 The file must be within the build context.
 The default is *Dockerfile*.

+**-e**, **--env**=*environment*
+   Set build-time environment variables.
+This option allows you to specify arbitrary environment variables that are available for the command(s) that will be executed as part of 'RUN' primitive of Dockerfile.
+Such a variable is only accessible during 'RUN' and is not persisted with the intermediate and final docker images, keeping the generated image portable across the actual deployment environments.
+This gives the flexibility to build an image by passing host specific environment variables (like http_proxy) without changing the Dockerfile.

+**--env-file**=[]
+   Read in a line delimited file of build-time environment variables.

 **--force-rm**=*true*|*false*
    Always remove intermediate containers, even after unsuccessful builds.
 The default is *false*.